parterburn/6px-ruby/README.md

 # Add the hash of the images you want to add
 # Rotate the images 90 degress
 # The output url - 6px will put it on their hosting platform
+# Tell 6px to output in a png - Possible options: ['gif', 'jpeg', 'png'] - Default: 'jpeg'
 # Tells 6px to process the all five images
 # Submit the job to 6px